kanimaru/twitcher/README.md

 - Added New Chat and PubSubScopes
 - Removed Whisper messages from the log
 - fixed a problem when Twitch sends undocumented websocket messages

-** TODO **
-- add an addons folder to put the lib in
-- pull the documentation folder out
+- Changed the folder structure to match assetlibs default stuff
+- Fixed bugs with native gif parser
+- Added more informations to setup everything

 **Known Bugs**
-- couple of gifs are not parsing with native GIF

 **Nice to Have**
 - Add continious deployment to Godot AssetLib